Analyst - Assessment & Advisory Services

 - Co-managing survey processes, question design, and innovation in CEP’s assessment tools

 - Creating and presenting the results of assessment and advisory engagements to foundation executives and staff alongside client managers

-- Actively participating in team discussions, collaborating on cross-team projects, and helping develop CEP’s internal knowledge base and operations
+- Actively participating in team discussions and helping develop CEP’s internal knowledge base and operations

 - College degree (B.S., B.A.), or equivalent, and some work experience required

 - Demonstrated ability to conduct high quality quantitative analysis and synthesize findings into persuasive recommendations.
 Comfort with running and interpreting basic statistical analyses such as T-Tests, ANOVA, and Chi Squares is required.